Solar Diverter vs Battery vs EV Charging

 Who it suits

 A battery suits households with a larger array that generates meaningful surplus, significant evening consumption, and ideally a time-of-use tariff.
 Payback periods are typically around 8–12 years at current prices and tariffs; the case improves as electricity prices rise and battery costs fall.
+Note that battery storage qualifies for 0% VAT in Great Britain until 31 March 2027.
 Our home battery storage guide covers the economics, main brands, and installation in depth.

 EV solar divert: surplus goes into the car

 An EV charger with solar divert — most notably the myenergi Zappi — monitors your export via a CT clamp and routes surplus into the car's battery.
 You can think of the car as a large, mobile battery that happens to be plugged in during the day.
-Each kilowatt-hour diverted saves the same difference as a home battery (around 23p at the rates above) but the energy ends up as miles rather than household electricity.
+Each kilowatt-hour diverted into the car instead of being exported saves the difference between the import rate you avoid (around 25p) and the export rate you forgo (typically around 3–15p) — broadly the same economics as a home battery, but the energy ends up as miles rather than household electricity.

 What it costs

-A solar-divert EV charger such as the Zappi typically costs around £700–£800 installed — less than a home battery but more than a diverter.
-VAT is 0% on EV charger installations.
+A solar-divert EV charger such as the Zappi typically costs around £900–£1,200 installed — less than a home battery but more than a diverter.
+Note that a home EV charger fitted on its own carries 5% VAT under the energy-saving materials rules; only when the charger is installed as part of a wider qualifying solar PV or battery package in the same contract does the 0% rate apply.

 What you save

-If you divert around 3,000 kWh per year at a saving of around 23p/kWh, that is around £690 per year.
-But the saving is conditional on the car being plugged in and present during daylight regularly.
+If you divert around 3,000 kWh per year at a net saving of around 15p/kWh (the avoided import rate less the export rate you forgo), that is around £450 per year.
+The saving is conditional on the car being plugged in and present during daylight regularly.
 A car that is mostly away from home during the day will not capture much surplus.

 Who it suits